Identification

 If swallowed, do NOT induce vomiting.
 Give 3-4 glasses of water.
 If vomiting occurs, give fluids.

-Seek medical attention if irritation develops (skin/eye), if respiratory irritation or difficulty in breathing occurs (inhalation), or after ingestion.
+Seek medical attention if irritation develops (skin/eye).
+See a doctor if respiratory irritation or difficulty in breathing occurs.
+Seek medical attention (ingestion).

 Medical Treatment